Ghostly Trio: Film versions

 Since the 1995 Casper feature film, the Ghostly Trio's names have mostly remained Stretch, Fatso and Stinkie.
 In most appearances, they enjoy scaring people (in contrast with Casper).
-The group generally treats Casper as its own personal slave and mistreats him.
-Despite this though, the Trio does truly care about Casper and like him more than they’re willing to admit and, on rare occasions, they even protect him, sometimes out of self-interest.
-Notably in the 2006 TV-movie, Casper's Scare School, depicts the Ghostly Trio as uncharacteristically nice towards Casper and the brothers display concern for him.
+The group generally treats Casper as their own personal slave and mistreats him.
+Despite this, the Trio does care about Casper and like him more than they are willing to admit.
+On rare occasions, they protect him, sometimes out of self-interest.
+In the 2006 TV-film, Casper's Scare School, the Ghostly Trio is depicted as nice towards Casper and the brothers display concern for him.
 For example, when Casper leaves for Scare School, the Trio cry.

-Most of the time, the Ghostly Trio expresses a general feeling of superiority towards the living, sometimes degenerating into hatred, and, in the movies from 1995 onwards, sometimes refers to humans as either "fleshies" or "bonebags".
-The 1995 film and spin-off cartoon series, however, show their friendship with Dr. James Harvey (Bill Pullman).
+Most of the time, the Ghostly Trio expresses a general feeling of superiority towards the living, sometimes degenerating into hatred.
+In the films from 1995 onwards, they sometime refer to humans as "fleshies" or "bonebags".
+The 1995 film and spin-off cartoon series, however, show their friendship with Dr. James Harvey.
 At first, they demand he vacate their home and make his quest to learn about the afterlife difficult.
-They grow to like him and, certain that his obsession with finding his wife will make him become a ghost, consider expanding their group into a Ghostly Quartet (or Quar-dead in Stretch's terms).
-Of course, that would require killing him, but they ultimately prove unable to do it themselves.
-(Harvey later dies in a manhole accident, but this proves temporary.)
-After he stops trying to get them to cross over, they also keep their promise to briefly reuniting him with the spirit of his wife.
-The spin-off cartoon depicted them in a similar light, where they often harass the doctor, although out of mischief rather than hatred.
+They grow to like him and, certain that his obsession with finding his wife will make him become a ghost, consider expanding their group into a Ghostly Quartet.
+That would require killing him, but they ultimately prove unable to do it themselves (Harvey later dies in a manhole accident, but this proves temporary).
+After he stops trying to get them to cross over, they also keep their promise to briefly reunite him with the spirit of his wife.
+The spin-off cartoon (in which they appeared as the main antagonists) depicted them in a similar light, where they often harass the doctor, although out of mischief rather than hatred.

 Stretch

 Stretch is the lanky leader of the Trio with a thick Boston accent.
-Stretch is the most aggressive at scaring the living by morphing his body; however he is said to be highly experienced at possession.
-Although he acts the harshest, he is soon revealed to have a soft spot, and is perhaps the most sensible in making important decisions.
+Stretch is the most aggressive at scaring the living by morphing his body, but he is said to be highly experienced at possession.
+Although he acts the harshest, he has a soft spot, and is perhaps the most sensible in making important decisions.
 In a deleted song he claims to be schizoid-paranoid, and despite his intelligence, he can be very childish at times.